• How bad is the roof?

 • Can I obtain data to calculate whether I can add load?

-• Can I avoid hitting metal before I drill or core?
+• Can I avoid hitting metal when I drill or core?

 • Why is there a crack/spalling?